TheDammedGamer/DocStoreAPI/README.md

 - [x] Implement Metadata filtering on `DocumentMetadataController.Put` & `DocumentMetadataController.Post` to ensure generated values aren't being overwritten and document names are updated when necessary.
 	- [x] Add User Edit Metod to limit the properties that can be edited by Put.
 	- [x] Verify Post Data and strip Generated Data.
-- [x] Redifne the Gates on the group controller and remove the exception when the object is null
+- [x] Redifne the Gates on the group controller and remove the exception when the object is null.
 - [x] Update User Is authorised by Buisness Area to support Admins.
-~ Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.~
+- [ ] ~ Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.~
-- [x] Implement a search
+- [x] Implement a search.
 	- [x] Use a class passed as the body to store the search Data with Queries for the Pagination etc.
 - [x] Update `BuisnessArea` and `Group` conrtollers to search by strings not ids.
 - [ ] Go through and ensure that Auditing is being stored in the database not in logs.
 - [ ] Add more Logging on expections (Make sure they don't contain sensitive information).
-- [ ] Change Namespaces to >
+- [x] Change Namespaces to >
-	- [ ] WebApi to DocStore.API
+	- [x] WebApi to DocStore.API.
-	- [ ] Split Shared Code to Class Library in DocStore.Shared
+	- [x] Split Shared Code to Class Library in DocStore.Shared.
-	- [ ] Client Code in DocStore.Client
+	- [x] Client Code in DocStore.Client.
+- [x] Update to .net core 3.
+- [ ] Change Buisness Metadata to Dictionary<string, TValue> instead of a custom class so it would be better.
 - [ ] Add Unit Tests.
 - [ ] Add a Client library.
 - [ ] Add an example WPF app.
+- [ ] Implement a Background worker service as a different application

 ### Version 2 improvements
 - Implement Background Worker and Queue to manage archival, deletion and movement of documents instead of at Runtime.
 - Implement a Admin management interface.
-	- Change the Stor Configs from a file to SQl and manage them through the Admin Portal
+	- Change the Stor Configs from a file to SQl and manage them through the Admin Portal.
 - Implement simple polices based upon BuisnessArea to define automatic movement policies based on Stors and BuisnessAreas.
-	- Use [Rules Engine](https://github.com/microsoft/RulesEngine) to implement polices
+	- Use [Rules Engine](https://github.com/microsoft/RulesEngine) to implement polices.
-	- Store the Policies in SQL and make them managaeable through the Admin interface
+	- Store the Policies in SQL and make them managaeable through the Admin interface.
 - Add Support for MySql as an alternative database.
 - Add Support for Comsmos DB as an alternative database (requires .net core 3).
 - Look into Support for AWS storage.